Helping millions of people navigate the world of technology.

 Step 1: On the Microsoft Word Ribbon, click the Insert tab.

-Step 3: Click Insert New Equation and this will open up an Equation tab on the Ribbon.
+Step 3: Click Insert New Equation to open an Equation tab on the Ribbon.

 Step 4: Click the Fraction drop-down from the Structures group in the Equation tab.

-Step 5: From the Fraction drop-down select the preferred form for your fraction.
-This will insert the format of the fraction on the Word canvas.
+Step 5: From the Fraction drop-down menu, select the preferred form for your fraction.
+This will insert the fraction’s format on the Word canvas.

 Step 6: On the Word canvas, enter the numerator and denominator for your fraction.